We should all wear face masks, as often as possible, this is simply obvious, isn’t it?

 – how can we possibly “police” a 14 day quarantine for this number of people?

-It would only take one or two people to “slip through the net”, and we would have to return to locking down large parts of the country again.
+It would only take a few people to “slip through the net”, and we would have to return to locking down large parts of the country again.

-Something along these lines actually happened in New Zealand, they effectively managed to eliminate Covid-19, for a short, then a couple of Brits brought it back in to the country, and some incredibly strict restrictions were immediately initiated in an attempt to eliminate it again.
+(Something along these lines actually happened in New Zealand, they effectively managed to eliminate Covid-19, for a short period, then a couple of Brits brought it back in to the country, and some incredibly strict restrictions were immediately initiated in an attempt to eliminate it again).

-Unless the rest of the world also eliminates the virus, there is little point in a country like the UK, with the huge numbers of people who flood in and out of it, attempting to do so.
-Unless, we are prepared to largely close our borders for an extended period of time afterwards
+Unless the rest of the world also eliminates the virus, there is little point in doing so in the UK, unless, we are prepared to largely close our borders for an extended period of time afterwards, and dramatically change our way of life, the way our economy functions, for quite a long period, maybe forever.

-Employers across the UK will be leaping on the bandwagon, wanting to “virtue signal”, wanting to show how caring they are about their employees, and in pursuit of this goal, will start mandating the wearing of masks in offices.
+Even if not mandated by new UK laws, employers across the UK will be leaping on the ‘face mask wearing” bandwagon, wanting to “virtue signal”, wanting to show how much they are care about their employees, and in pursuit of this goal, will start mandating the wearing of masks in offices.

 Many employers are already considering it.
 The UK government has been actively considering it.
 It will happen.
 In a number of offices across the UK I feel sure it already has.